I wake up with a piercing headache, waves of pain crashing against my mind, then receding, only to come back again even stronger than before.

-Still, this gloom can’t conceal one very important fact.
-That this cave is artificial.
+Still, this gloom can’t conceal one crucial fact.
+This cave is artificial.
 The rock walls are rough and uneven, yes, but they’re still too regular, their angles still too sharp and clean, to be the product of nature alone.
-This ‘corridor’ was definitely excavated by (non-)human hands.
+This ‘hallway’ was excavated by (non-)human hands.

 Was there such a cave in the forest near my house?
 Or I am somewhere else entirely?

 In any case, the first thing to do is to escape this place.